 First, here we are at the starting of the southern end of the slough.
 Parking is available on the street within the residential neighborhood.

 As we begin our walk, please take note that here we have a salt pool.
-Do happen to notice the islands in the middle of the salt pool?
-Well, there used to be a peninsula that was attached to these to islands.
-But in 2005 the peninsula was removed, thus making the water circulation much more efficient.
+Do you happen to notice the islands in the middle of the salt pool?
+Well, there used to be a peninsula that was attached to these islands.
+But in 2005, the peninsula was removed, thus making the water circulation much more efficient.
 Also, these islands provide an excellent habitat for birds to nest on, as they are away from predators.

 The salinity in the salt pool will fluctuate throughout the day, especially during a high/low tide day, and not to mention if it is raining.
 Numerous storm drain outlets empty into here.
 It is safe to say that the more south you go, the less saline the water.
 You can notice this by just what plants are present.

-Mudflats occur when the tide recedes and are prime spots for birds to forage for snails and worms and other good things to eat.
+Mudflats occur when the tide recedes and are prime spots for birds to forage snails and worms and other good things to eat.

 Let’s have another look here.

 Do you notice that there is a bit of water on the mudflats?
 The water still present is a tell-tale sign that the tide is low and will be coming in soon.

 As we travel a bit more south, we see a prime example of a salt marsh habitat.
 Here we have plants -halophytes that can live in high salinity areas.
 Plants that are seen here include: